-Have you considered investing in early stage startups?
+Have you considered investing in early-stage startups?
 But you don’t know how to do it?
 There are questions you need to think about: How much do you invest?
 Where do you find startups?
 How do you balance your portfolio?
 If you don’t know the answers to these questions, don’t worry, you are not alone.
-There are many investors who want to become a business angel and invest in startups, but don’t know where to start.
+Many investors want to become a business angel and invest in startups, but don’t know where to start.
 In this blog post, I will give some tips to get you going.
 But before I do, I would like to talk a little bit about the history of startup investing: where are we coming from, and where are we going, in the world of startup investing.

 History of startup investing

 So where do we begin?
 Well, only a few years ago startup investing was only for a lucky few.
 There were two reasons why this form of investment was very rare.
 First reason: it was very costly to invest.
 The transaction costs you had to make – by hiring a lawyer that would help you develop contracts, for example – were quite high.
 The cost and difficulty of putting together a transaction meant that it would only be worthwhile if you were able to invest > €100k.
 That’s a big amount, especially when you have to build a portfolio of 5 – 10 companies.
 That meant Angel investment was only for the successful entrepreneurs, or for the former CEO’s and CFO’s of the world, who had a lot of money on their hands at the end of a career.
 But that was not the only problem: even when you have all the money in the world, where do you find good startups?
 It was quite difficult to find startups, even for enthusiastic investors.
 There isn’t just a single place where they all hang out.
 If you don’t see enough potential deals then it is difficult to build a good portfolio.
 Of course, at the same time, it was difficult for many good startups to find investors.
 On the whole, it is fair to say: this market didn’t work very well.